metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_tls_certificate_delegation_v1_manifest.md

 Required:

 - `secret_name` (String) required, the name of a secret in the current namespace.
-- `target_namespaces` (List of String) required, the namespaces the authority to reference thesecret will be delegated to.If TargetNamespaces is nil or empty, the CertificateDelegation'is ignored.
-If the TargetNamespace list contains the character, '*'the secret will be delegated to all namespaces.
+- `target_namespaces` (List of String) required, the namespaces the authority to reference the secret will be delegated to.
+If TargetNamespaces is nil or empty, the CertificateDelegation' is ignored.
+If the TargetNamespace list contains the character, '*' the secret will be delegated to all namespaces.